RyanT5/yl-training/content/post/module-D.md

 ## Reasons for behaviour

 There is always a reason behind challenging behaviour.
-Examples could include: boredom, over-excitement, enthusiasm, a misunderstanding about what is appropriate behaviour, a misunderstanding understanding the rules, experiences outside of Scouting, experiencing a bad mental health day and the environment (e.g. noisy, overwhelming, unfamiliar).
+Examples could include: boredom, over-excitement, enthusiasm, a misunderstanding about what is appropriate behaviour, a misunderstanding understanding the rules, experiences outside of Scouting, experiencing a bad mental health day, family circumstances and the environment (e.g. noisy, overwhelming, unfamiliar).

 Challenging behaviour is often misjudged as ‘attention seeking’.
 It’s natural to want and need attention from others, but usually this is sought in a positive way.
 It’s important to think about why a young person might be seeking attention.
 Are they receiving enough positive attention from adults?
 Is there something important they are struggling to communicate to you?
 Do they need support with developing friendships in the section?